NYCPlanning/deprecated-labs-zap-api/README.md

 `AIRTABLE_API_KEY` - api key for accessing the airtable with youtube video references

+### GDAL Dependency

+The shapefile download endpoint requires the gdal `ogr2ogr` command to be available in the environment.

+For local development on a Mac, use `brew install gdal` and make sure the command `ogr2ogr` works in your terminal.

+You can also use docker to run the api on port 3000 in development:

+`docker run -it -v $PWD:/zap-api -p 3000:3000 -w /zap-api geodatagouv/node-gdal npm run devstart`

+This mounts your code in the docker container, and will use nodemon to restart when you save changes.

 ## Architecture

 The api connects to a postgis database, and uses MapPLUTO hosted in Carto to retrieve tax lot geometries.